 This slightly-less-iconic bridge will take your followers a little by surprise.
 Not only is it a stunning architectural landmark, but it also offers the best possible view of St Paul’s Cathedral available in the city.
 Snap at night for best results.

 Of course, there are so many amazing photo opportunities in London it’s impossible to feature them all.
-So we asked around the office what everybody’s favorite photo spots were.
+So we asked around the office what everybody’s favourite photo spots were.
 Here are the results:

 - Kew Gardens, the treetop walk